rsavjanimdphd/push2pacs/README.md

 This repository shows how to use existing open source tools to:

+**Interact with data using Slicer**
+1. Use 3D Slicer to via Jupyter notebook to interrogate data and plot interactively
+2. Load RTDose RTSS Dicom files and underlying anatomical files
+3. Create Isodose Lines
-1. Convert DICOM-RT RTDose files into standard DICOM files (plastimatch)
+4. Convert DICOM-RT RTDose files into standard DICOM files (plastimatch)

+**Push DICOM images onto PACS**
-2. Push DICOM images onto a DICOM Server (e.g., PACS) (DCMTK)
+5. Push DICOM images onto a DICOM Server (e.g., PACS) (DCMTK)
-3. Visualize volumentric data and overlays (3D Slicer)
-4. Burn RT Dose data onto underlying anatomical scans (3D Slicer)

 This approach can be tailored by radiation oncology departments to share radiation dose maps onto PACS.